 Medics are a diverse class focused on healing and supporting their squad.
 Each medic lends a hand in a different way but all of them are good healers and have ways to deny the enemy good shots on your team.
 How you build your Medic is up to you but they generally focus on three main support types: Field Medic healing squad, Tactical Support providing cover and defense or the Battle Medic providing fire support.
 If you choose to be a purist in a role or a jack of all trades it's up to you.

 This straightforward build uses the combination of Sentinel and Ready for Anything to bring reliable reaction fire to the field.
 Ready for Anything grants free Overwatching as long as the Medic does not move and increases the stagger chance of all reaction fire.
-For this reason, this build is most at home in heavy and protracted firefights where it can fire uninterrupted - dealing strong damage thanks to a very early access to Vital Point Targeting or Ranger.
+For this reason, this build is most at home in heavy and protracted firefights where it can fire uninterrupted - dealing strong damage thanks to a very early access to Impact or Ranger.
 The inherent utility of Field Medic is a boon to the squad during downtimes or even in combat if teammates can stay close so the Medic doesn't have to move to heal them.

 Recommended Weapons: Battle rifle, Assault Rifle